claudiu-stanciu/es_ingestion_meta_doc/templates/media_extraction/README.md

 - create a feed using "Media Ingest" template to extract the metadata +/- content and save the results as JSON files. (the content can be saved in several ways.
 Check below)
 - create a feed using standard "Data Ingest" template to load the media file metadata +/- content into Hive

+## TODO
+- maybe rename media ingest template to media metadata extraction template, as it's not really ingesting the data in Hive at that point

 ## Templates

-### Media ingest reusable template
+### Media metadata extraction reusable template
-Reusable template to extract metadata from a media file.
+Reusable template to extract metadata from a media file, and export the result in JSON format.
+It will also try to merge from several files, to generate fewer big files to be ingested.

-File: `media-ingest.xml`
+File: `media-metadata-extraction.xml`

 The content can be:
 - saved in the file